 A DUI technically stands for Driving Under Influence.
 While the term is usually applied to drinking and driving, the reality is that a DUI can refer to any driver who has consumed a substance that's altered their state of mind.
 So whether that's one too many cocktails or cocaine, it's a catch-all definition for someone who was in no position to get behind the wheel.

 And while the term may suggest that you need to actually be driving the car, this isn't actually the case.
 You only have to be reasonably in control of the vehicle at the time you were caught.
 If you're sleeping in the driver's seat of a legally parked car with the keys on (or at least near) your person, a law enforcement officer can still charge you.
 The idea is that at any point, you could have woken up and immediately begun to drive.
+You can now even be pulled over if you're caught texting or using a tablet under the new cell phone law passed in Florida.

 Legal Blood Alcohol Limit